TULiberalArts/Latin-American-Studies/pages/undergradaute.md

 <div class="col m12 l8">
   <h3>LAS Courses</h3>
   <p>
     Students are required to take eight LAS elective courses in subjects with a Latin American emphasis (1000-4999).
 Majors must take a minimum of two writing-intensive courses.
-In addition, students must take the following: [LAS 4097, Latin American Studies Capstone Seminar](https://bulletin.temple.edu/search/?P=LAS%204097) A writing-intensive senior capstone research seminar brings it all together, with a research paper of your choice on a topic relevant to your chosen thematic track.
-[LAS 1001, Perspectives on Latin America](https://bulletin.temple.edu/search/?P=LAS%201001) A gateway course that provides an interdisciplinary examination of social, political, historical, and artistic change in Latin American societies.
+In addition, students must take the following: LAS 4097, Latin American Studies Capstone Seminar - A writing-intensive senior capstone research seminar brings it all together, with a research paper of your choice on a topic relevant to your chosen thematic track.
+LAS 1001, Perspectives on Latin America - A gateway course that provides an interdisciplinary examination of social, political, historical, and artistic change in Latin American societies.
   </p>
 </div>
 <div class="col m12 l4"><br>